ahmedhasandrlnd/Continuous_Control_Reacher/README.md

 ## Project description
 For this project, the task is to train 20 identical agents interacting within Reacher Unity environment.
 Each agent has a double-joined arm that can move to target locations.

 * Goal: A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible..
+Thus, the goal of an agent is to maintain its position at the target location for as many time steps as possible..

 * The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.